Quantum dot-based high-fidelity universal quantum gates in noisy environment: Conclusion

 \section{Conclusion}

-In this work, we present a scheme for examining a two-qubit CNOT gate and a three-qubit Toffoli gate operation in the presence of noise.
-We estimate the parameter range of the static magnetic field for which we can have a proper gate operation with nuclear hyperfine noise and phononic noise.
-In the future, we plan to devise noise cancellation techniques that can improve the gate response and increase the operating range of these parameters.
-We hope this study can be extended to a larger qubit system to understand various gate operations and would be helpful in understanding the execution of quantum algorithms on quantum dot qubits.
+In this work, we have presented a scheme for implementing high-fidelity universal quantum gates based on quantum dots in presence of hyperfine interaction noise and charge noise due to phonons.
+We estimate the parameter range of static and ac magnetic fields corresponding to high-fidelity ($> 98 \%$ ) gate operations in noisy.
+In addition, we find that the parameter range of the gate operations is limited by the initial qubit state having the least energy in high static magnetic field regime.
+On the other hand, in low static magnetic field regime, the range is limited by initial qubit state having the least energy gap with respect to all other states.
+We also examine the interplay between the ac magnetic field and decoherence time in single qubit gates that gives us interesting insights about the magnetic field value to be used in a gate operation.
+We also identify a common parameter regime for Hadamard and Toffoli gate implementations.
+In future, we plan to devise noise cancellation techniques based on dynamical decoupling pulse sequences and gradient ascent pulse engineering (GRAPE) technique that can further improve the gate fidelity and possibly increase the operating range of these parameters and make the quantum gates more resilient thus reducing the error correction overhead.
+The framework presented in this work can be extended to a larger system (i.e. a multi-qubit quantum processor) to execute various gate operations and would be helpful in understanding the execution of quantum algorithms using quantum dot-based spin qubits.